Coast Guard, DHS.

 OMB Control Number: 1625-0105.

-Summary: The Coast Guard requires position and intended movement reporting, and fleeting operations reporting, from barges carrying certain dangerous cargoes (CDCs) in the inland rivers within the Eighth and Ninth Coast Guard Districts.
-The reporting requirements are found in 33 CFR 165.830 and 165.921.
+SUMMARY: The Coast Guard requires position and intended movement reporting, and fleeting operations reporting, from barges carrying certain dangerous cargoes (CDCs) in the inland rivers within the Eighth and Ninth Coast Guard Districts.

 Need: This information is used to ensure port safety and security and to ensure the uninterrupted flow of commerce.